hyperledger-gerrit-archive/fabric-ca/docs/source/users-guide.rst

 must also have the proper authority to register the type of the identity that is being registered.

-In particular, two authorization checks are made by the Fabric CA server during registration as follows:
+In particular, three authorization checks are made by the Fabric CA server during registration as follows:

  1. The invoker's identity must have the "hf.Registrar.Roles" attribute with a comma-separated list of values where one of the value equals the type of identity being registered; for example, if the invoker's identity has the "hf.Registrar.Roles" attribute with a value of "peer,app,user", the invoker can register identities of type peer, app, and user, but not orderer.

  2. The affiliation of the invoker's identity must be equal to or a prefix of the affiliation of the identity being registered.
 For example, an invoker